pablobernabeu/3authors-year-DOI_URL/README.md

 - Year: The publication year is included in parentheses.

-- DOI URL: The reference ends with a DOI URL leading to the publication.
+- DOI URL: The reference ends with a DOI URL leading to the content.

 ## Examples